Br. Benjamin Sasin, C.S.C.

 Patron Saint: St. John Paul II is my patron saint because of the hope and inspiration he brought my family and the Polish people.
 He united Poland through the Catholic faith to overthrow the Communist government.

-Hobbies: Cooking, baking, weightlifting, camping, drinking good coffee, being outdoors
+Hobbies: Cooking, baking bread (especially sourdough), healthy living, weightlifting, camping, drinking good coffee, being outdoors

 One aspect of Holy Cross spirituality that speaks to you the most and why: The life and spirituality of St. André Bessette speaks most to me in Holy Cross.
 I first witnessed the work God called him to do by seeing all of the canes and crutches around St. Joseph’s Oratory in Montreal during a pilgrimage in high school.
 He was a humble man that God used to heal people physically and spiritually, despite his poor health.
 He avoided publicity, but whenever he was asked about his work, he gave all of the credit to God through the intercession of St. Joseph.
 St. André Bessette’s life not only sparked my curiosity about the Congregation of Holy Cross but also the life of St. Joseph.